Stalled EU treaty close to collapse as Swiss cabinet meets | Business

 Stalled EU treaty close to collapse as Swiss cabinet meets

+But walking away from its biggest trading partner could over time disrupt and ultimately jeopardise Switzerland's de facto membership of the EU common market.
+For its part, the 27-member EU wants an overarching treaty to bind non-EU member Switzerland more closely to single market rules and provide a more effective way to resolve disputes.

-A framework to simplify and strengthen ties between Switzerland and European Union was close to collapsing on Wednesday as the Bern government met to consider whether to break off talks over ratification of a draft treaty struck in 2018.
-The two sides failed at a summit last month to resolve differences over a pact widely criticized within Switzerland and which focuses on five areas: free movement of people, civil aviation, land transport, mutual recognition of industrial standards, and processed farm goods.
+A framework to simplify and strengthen ties between Switzerland and the European Union was close to collapsing on Wednesday as the Bern government met to consider breaking off talks over ratification of a draft treaty struck in 2018.
+A summit last month failed to resolve differences over a pact widely criticised within Switzerland and which focuses on five areas: free movement of people, civil aviation, land transport, mutual recognition of industrial standards and processed farm goods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)